syedafnan17/Image-Outline-with-Texture/README.md

 # Image-Outline-with-Texture
-This project allows users to select any image and a texture image to create an artistic outline effect.
-The application uses OpenCV for image processing and Tkinter for a user-friendly interface to select images.
-The outline is generated using Canny edge detection and is blended with a texture to enhance the visual appeal.
+This application enables users to choose an image and a texture to produce a visually striking outline effect.
+Utilizing OpenCV for robust image processing, the program employs Tkinter to provide a simple and intuitive interface for image selection.
+The outline is created through Canny edge detection, which is then blended with the chosen texture to add depth and character to the final output.
 # Features
 * Select any main image and texture image via a file dialog.
 * Generate outlines from the selected image.